2023 Schedule of Events

 At this special ceremony, student prizes are announced and awarded by representatives of all the departments and programs at Allegheny College.
-In addition, the valedictorian of the 2022 graduating class will speak.
+In addition, the valedictorian of the 2023 graduating class will speak.

-Scholars Symposium Reception.
+Final Poster Viewing.
 5:00PM-6:00PM, Main Floor of the Pelletier Library

-We invite you back to the Main floor of the Pelletier Library after the Honors Convocation for one last chance to mingle, look at posters, chat with colleagues, and to celebrate student success and scholarship during the 2021-2022 academic year.
+We invite you back to the Main floor of the Pelletier Library after the Honors Convocation for one last chance to mingle, look at posters, chat with colleagues, and to celebrate student success and scholarship during the 2022-2023 academic year.
 Light refreshments will be provided.

 Senior Project Film Screening.
 7:00PM-8:30PM, Gladys Mullenix Black Theatre in the Vukovich Center